-Lamar put his arms around her, and she let him hug her, but she did not cry, just closed her eyes
+Lamar put his arms around her.
+She let him hug her, but she did not cry, just closed her eyes.

 "What do you mean, it's Michael in the suit?"
 Charlie said softly, as if she might be talking to someone who had gone mad, while also desperate to hear the answer.
 Carlton looked at the yellow bear for a long moment, and when he turned back to Charlie, his face was calm.
 He opened his mouth to speak, and Charlie put a finger to her lips.
 Something was coming; she could hear footsteps out in the hall, moving toward them.
-Deliberate, heavy steps, the approach of someone who did not mind if anyone heard him coming.
-Charlie looked wildly around the room, and spotted a pipe in a corner.
+Deliberate, heavy steps, the approach of someone who did not mind if anyone heard.
+Charlie looked wildly around the room and spotted a pipe in a corner.
 She grabbed it and hurried to stand behind the door, where whoever opened it would not see her.
 Carlton picked up the torso, as though to use it as a weapon somehow.
-He looked confused, as if he were not thinking clearly.

-"Don't," Charlie warned in a low voice, but too late.
-Something snapped inside it.
-Carlton dropped the thing and stepped back from it, a shimmer of blood on his hand.
+He looked confused, like he was not thinking clearly.
+"Don't," Charlie warned in a low voice, but she was too late.
+Something snapped inside the suit.
+Carlton dropped it and stepped back, a shimmer of blood on his hand.